M-CreativeLab/jsar-dom/README.md

 This project JSAR-DOM is a [TypeScript][] implementation of many Web standards, notably the WHATWG [DOM][], [CSSOM][], [WebXR][] and XSML, for use in Node.js and browser.

-This project is a part of the [JSAR][], which is a Web-compatible runtime for integrating XR applications (especially Interactive Digtal Product) into native environments like Unity.
+This project is a part of the [JSAR][], which is a Web-compatible runtime for integrating XR applications (especially Interactive Digital Product) into native environments like Unity.

 > JSAR-DOM is a fork of [jsdom/jsdom][] project and its children projects with a [TypeScript][] rewrite and added the support for XSML and SCSS.